nextpagesoft/hivEstimatesAccuracyUI/README.md

 # hivEstimatesAccuracyUI
-User interface to the hivEstimatesAccuracy R package
+User interface for the hivEstimatesAccuracy R package